ShakeenaMahima/Sales-Insight/README.md

 This project builds a complete Sales Insights dashboard using Power BI with SQL as the backend.

 ## 🔍 Data Discovery
+Project Planning using AIMS Grid -
+It is a project management tool which consists of four components-

+- Purpose - (What to do exactly)
+- Stackholder - (Who will be involved)
+- End result - (What do you want to achieve)
+- Success Criteria - (Cost optimization and time save)

 AIMS Grid – Project Planning
 1. Purpose